 Review by commission staff

-You may be asked to provide:
+For your review, you may be asked to provide:

 - Your completed building permit application.